-The standard registered port number assigned to orbixed by the Internet Engineering Task Force (IETF) is the internet port number 1570.
+The standard registered port number assigned to orbixd by the Internet Engineering Task Force (IETF) is the internet port number 1570.
 You must ensure that the IT_DAEMON_PORT number is the same for all of your network hosts.

 However, when experimenting with the system, you may wish to install more than one Orbix daemon on a specific machine to isolate a particular set of servers.
-You must specify a different port for this daemon, by setting the environment variable IT_DAEMON_PORT or by using a different root configuration file iona.cfg.
+In this case you must specify a different port for each daemon, by setting the environment variable IT_DAEMON_PORT or by using a different root configuration file iona.cfg.